-Click the ‘Add Point Load’ button on the left to bring up a pop up asking you to select a direction, location, and magnitude for your point load.
-In this example, apply a 10 kN point load, pointing down, at 1.25 metres from the left of the beam.
+Click the ‘Point Loads’ button on the left to bring up a panel asking you to select a direction, location, and magnitude for your point load.
+In this example, apply a 10 kN point load, pointing down, at 1.25 meters from the left of the beam.
 Note that magnitudes need to be positive values.
 The direction arrows will allow you to specify the appropriate direction (down, up, or angled).
-Click ‘Add It’ when finished.
+Click ‘Add’ when finished.

 5. Add Moment

 Click the ‘Moments’ button on the left to bring up a panel asking you to select a direction, location, and magnitude (similar to specifying a point load).
 In this example, apply a 5 kN.m moment at 3.75 m along the beam in a counter-clockwise direction.
 Again, note that values must be entered as positives.
 Click ‘Add’ when finished.